Optimal Path Homotopy For Univariate Polynomials: Approximations of geodesics

 On the other hand, consider two polynomials $p_3(x)=x^2-x-0.1$ and $p_4(x)=x^2+x-0.1$.
 In term of vectors, $p_3=\binom{-1}{-0.1}$ and $p_4=\binom{1}{-0.1}$.
 The condition length of the geodesic joining $p_3$ and $p_4$ are calculated in Table \ref{tab3}, with $D=2$ and $c_2>0$ is a universal constant.
-Observe that in this example the polynomials are closer to the singular locus, compared to the previous example. \end{example} \begin{remark}\rm We have some notes from Table \ref{tab3} \begin{itemize} \item[(i)] $\frac{k_{j}}{k_{i}}< 1$, where $j>i$.
-In other words, higher degree approximations of the geodesic yield a shorter condition length and therefore a smaller number of step for the homotopy method. \item[(ii)] When increasing the degree of B\'{e}zier curve, (the condition length of geodesic is better) we will win a lot the number of steps. \item[(iii)] By comparing the columns "number of steps" in Table \ref{tab3}, we conclude that we need more steps when we take a homotopy path that is closer to the discriminant. \end{itemize} \end{remark} \begin{example} In the space of univariate polynomials of degree $3$, consider two polynomials $q_1(x)=x^3-x^2-x+2$ and $q_2(x)=x^3+x^2-x+2$.
+Observe that in this example, the polynomials are closer to the singular locus by comparing with the previous example. \end{example} \begin{remark}\rm We have some notes from Table \ref{tab3}. \begin{itemize} \item[(i)] $\frac{k_{j}}{k_{i}}< 1$, where $j>i$.
+In other words, higher degree approximations of the geodesic yield a shorter condition length and therefore a smaller number of steps for the homotopy method. \item[(ii)] When increasing the degree of B\'{e}zier curve, (the condition length of geodesic is better) we will win a lot the number of steps. \item[(iii)] By comparing the columns "number of steps" in Table \ref{tab3}, we conclude that we need more steps when we take a homotopy path closer to the discriminant. \end{itemize} \end{remark} \begin{example} In the space of univariate polynomials of degree $3$, consider two polynomials $q_1(x)=x^3-x^2-x+2$ and $q_2(x)=x^3+x^2-x+2$.
 In term of vectors, $q_1=\left(-1,-1,2 \right)^T $ and $q_2=\left(1,-1,2\right)^T$.
 Then we obtain the condition length of the geodesic joining $q_1$ and $q_2$.
-Combine with the results of Example \ref{exa:4.4}, Example \ref{exa:4.5} and Example \ref{exa:4.6}, we imply that $\frac{k_{j}}{k_{i}}< 1$, where $j>i$, and the number of steps decrease significantly when increasing the degree of the B\'{e}zier curve, see Table \ref{tab5} with $D=3$ and $c_3>0$ is a universal constant.
+Combine with the results of Examples \ref{exa:4.4}, \ref{exa:4.5} and \ref{exa:4.6}, we imply that $\frac{k_{j}}{k_{i}}< 1$, where $j>i$, and the number of steps decrease significantly when increasing the degree of the B\'{e}zier curve, see Table \ref{tab5} with $D=3$ and $c_3>0$ is a universal constant.

 \end{example}